numero2/contao-mobile-only/README.md

 -----

-Adds options for pages / articles / content elements to be only visible in desktop or mobile version .
+Adds options for pages / articles / content elements to be only visible in desktop or mobile version.

 Installation
 -----------

-* Copy `system` folder into Contao installation
+* Copy contents of this repo into `system/modules/mobile_only`
 * Run database update via extension repository